Dodge Charger (2024): Charger Daytona

+Charger Sixpack

 In August 2023, it was reported that the production version of the Charger will be available with a gasoline inline-six Hurricane engine, while the range topping Daytona will be fully electric powered.

-The Charger Sixpack will be powered by the 3.0-liter twin-turbo gasoline inline-six Hurricane engine.
+The Charger Sixpack is powered by the 3.0-liter twin-turbo gasoline inline-six Hurricane engine.
 The engine offered for the Charger R/T at 420 hp and for the Charger Scat Pack at 550 hp.
+It is able to be switched from all-wheel drive to rear-wheel drive.

-In the Charger Sixpack range, the Charger Scat Pack is to be released first, in late 2025, with the Charger R/T to release in the first half of 2026.
+In the Charger Sixpack range, the Charger Scat Pack was released first, in late 2025, and the Charger R/T was released in the first half of 2026.
 The two-door Scat Pack is to begin deliveries in December 2025.